Photo of a microphone in front of recording software

 Example of a possible inference function for a model, which is difficult to specify.
 The documentation indicates the purpose of the function, but it is less obvious when an implementation would be considered “correct” or “good enough.”
 Whether a learned model is good enough depends on how and for what it is used in the system.

 Machine learning introduces a fundamental shift from deductive reasoning (mathy, logic-based, applying logic rules) to inductive reasoning (sciency, generalizing from observation).
-As we will discuss at length in chapter Model Quality, we can no longer say whether a component is correct, because we do not have a specification of what it means to be correct, but we evaluate whether it works well enough (on average) on some test data or in the context of a concrete system.
+As we will discuss at length in the chapter Model Quality, we can no longer say whether a component is correct, because we do not have a specification of what it means to be correct, but we evaluate whether it works well enough (on average) on some test data or in the context of a concrete system.
 We actually do not expect a perfect answer from a machine-learned model for every input, which also means our system must be able to tolerate some incorrect answers, which influences the way we design the rest of the system and the way we validate the systems as a whole.

-While this shift seems drastic, software engineering has a long history of building safe systems with unreliable components – machine-learned models may be just one more type of unreliable component.
+While this shift seems drastic, software engineering has a long history of building safe systems with unreliable components—machine-learned models may be just one more type of unreliable component.
 In practice, comprehensive and formal specifications of software components are rare.
 Instead, engineers routinely work with missing, incomplete, and vague textual specifications, compensating with agile methods, with communication across teams, and with lots of testing.
 Machine learning may push us further down this route than what was needed in many traditional software projects, but we already have engineering practices for dealing with the challenges of missing or vague specifications.
 We will focus on these issues throughout the book, especially in the quality assurance chapters.

 Interacting with the Real World

 Most software products, including those with machine-learning components, often interact with the environment (aka “the real world”).
 For example, shopping recommendations influence how people behave, autonomous trains operate tons of steel at high speeds through physical environments, and our transcription example may influence what medical diagnoses are recorded with potentially life-threatening consequences from wrong transcriptions.
-Such systems often raise safety concerns: When things go wrong, we may physically harm people or the environment, cause stress and anxiety, or create society-scale disruptions.
+Such systems often raise safety concerns: when things go wrong, we may physically harm people or the environment, cause stress and anxiety, or create society-scale disruptions.

 Machine-learned models are often trained on data that comes from the environment, such as voice recordings from TV shows that were manually subtitled by humans.
 If the observation of the environment is skewed or observed actions were biased in the first place, we are prone to run into fairness issues, such as transcription models that struggle with certain dialects or poorly transcribe medical conversations about diseases affecting only women.
 Furthermore, data we observe from the environment may have been influenced by prior predictions from machine-learning models, resulting in potential feedback loops.
 For example, YouTube used to recommend conspiracy-theory videos much more than other videos, because its models realized that people who watch these types of videos tend to watch them a lot; by recommending these videos more frequently, YouTube could keep people longer on the platform, thus making people watch even more of these conspiracy videos and making the predictions even stronger in future versions of the model.
 YouTube eventually fixed this issue not with better machine learning but by hard-coding rules around the machine-learned model.